tshihad/hpegl-provider-lib/README.md

 ## pkg/gltform

 This package provides utilities to read and parse a .gltform file.
-The .gltform file is primarily used to share metal/Quake information with the metal/Quake provider code.
-It is also used by Genesis tooling to share the IAM token with other services (CaaS at the moment).
+The .gltform file is primarily used to share bare-metal information with the bare-metal provider code.
 It is TBD if we will persist with the use of the file as the provider is developed.

 The format of the .gltform file is: